-It’s hard to believe that it has been 29 years since Joe Montana drove the 49ers the length of the field to hit John Taylor for a scoring strike with 0:32 on the clock, as San Francisco knocked off Cincinnati to win Super Bowl XXIII.
+It’s hard to believe that it has been over 30 years since San Francisco knocked off Cincinnati to win Super Bowl XXIII.
 Lost in one of the greatest comebacks in Super Bowl history was just how good the 1988 Bengals were as a football team.

 After finishing just 4-11 in 1987, the expectations for the ‘88 team were not that high.
 However, the team made it clear out of the gate that this year was going to be different.
 They raced out to a 6-0 start before finishing 12-4 and completing one of the greatest single-year turnarounds in NFL history.